jeff-cardwell/adug_from_scratch_build/COMPOSER-CHEAT-SHEET.md

     > The `install` command reads the `composer.json file` from the current directory, resolves the dependencies, and installs them into `vendor`.

+    Note the option `--no-dev`

+    >Skip installing packages listed in `require-dev`.
+The autoloader generation skips the `autoload-dev` rules.

     - [Composer Docs - install](https://getcomposer.org/doc/03-cli.md#install)

     Adding the option `--profile` "displays timing and memory usage information."
 Composer can be slow, generally, and this will give you piece of mind that it's actually doing something.
 Also, useful to see exactly what's taking so long. :)

     - [Composer Docs - global options](https://getcomposer.org/doc/03-cli.md#global-options)

 ---------------------------------------------
 - `$ composer update`